ichwanulfadhli/affine-cipher/README.md

 # affine-cipher
-A Vigenere Cipher library for CodeIgniter
+An Affine Cipher library for CodeIgniter